MikeLvl76/Hangman/README.md

 ## How to run

-You have to run client and server at the same time.
-Here is the commands below :

 - Create a `.env` file at the project root and configure these environment variables inside :

     ```